 However, one thing Dorset's salty air couldn't withstand was the drop in temperature so this meant running in sub zero conditions.
 Raw stupidity coupled with an unrelenting devotion to my almost OCD running routine got me out the door.

 Far from throwing all caution to the wind, I decided to wrap up as best I could.
 Working bottom up I donned the thickest socks I could risk in my running shoes and, not owning long running trousers I coupled my 3/4s with leg warmers.
 Having left my black ones in Harpenden though, this meant wearing those usually reserved only for fancy dress.
+Next, I layered a t-shirt with a fleece, gloves and a thermal head band.
+To top it all off, I donned a fluorescent vest so I'd be clearly visible in the fast fading light.

 I usually run early in the morning and with my all black outfit this vest doesn't usually look too bad.
 (And if it does, no one can recognise me in the darkness!)